 Why Carrying Auto Liability Insurance is Required in the U.S.

-According to Philadelphia car accident lawyers, as if the shock and pain of a car accident is not difficult enough, the inevitable financial stress resulting from medical expenses, property damage, and lost time at work makes the situation substantially worse.
+As if the shock and pain of a car accident is not difficult enough, the inevitable financial stress resulting from medical expenses, property damage, and lost time at work makes the situation substantially worse.
 When another driver is at fault for your injuries, you should be able to count on an insurance company to provide coverage that will allow you to recover fully.
 However, insurance companies often give false promises of coverage, acting in act in bad faith so they can maximize their profit while providing as little coverage as legally possible.
 Many times, these companies will covertly employ underhanded tactics so a policyholder does not know when they are being taken advantage of.
 Bad faith practices by deceptive insurance companies include:

 - Failing to attend to a claim in a timely manner